slamer59/mcp-python-refactoring/README.md

 - Verify example file exists: `ls examples/`

 **Tool Responses Empty:**
-- Increase line threshold for testing
-- Check code has actual functions to analyze
+- Check if code has functions to analyze (minimum complexity threshold)
+- Increase line threshold for testing: `"line_threshold": 10`
 - Verify file syntax is valid Python
+- Ensure virtual environment is activated

+**SSE Connection Issues:**
+- Verify port is not in use: `netstat -an | grep 3001`
+- Check firewall settings for local connections
+- Ensure FastAPI and Uvicorn are installed: `uv add fastapi uvicorn`

+**Performance Issues:**
+- For large codebases (>100 files), consider using file-specific analysis
+- Increase timeout settings in MCP client configuration
+- Use `quick_analyze` for immediate feedback on specific functions

-## 📄 License
+## License

 MIT License - Free for personal and commercial use.

----

-**Ready to improve your Python code quality with AI-guided refactoring!** 🚀